TheRealFREDP3D/AI-4-FREE/Ollama/README.md

 ### ollama-lister-v1.1.0.sh

-Added a couple of fesatures and chabged the visual aspect of the script.
+Added a couple of features and changed the visual aspect of the script.